jackythesmurf/Morse-Code-Translator/README.md

 Terminal themed morse code translator, with live audio transcription

 ## Introduction
-This project is a user interface that allows the user to input some English text and translates it into Morse Code with live audio transcription.
+This project creates a user interface for user to input some English text and translates it into Morse Code with live audio transcription.

 <img width="500" src="Screen Shot 2023-01-16 at 11.59.02 pm.png">